One of the most well-preserved mammoth specimens in the world.

 Masha was found in 1988 along the banks of the small river Yuribetejakha on Yamal Peninsula.
 The body of Dima was found in 1977 in the Kirghilyakh Valley near the upper reaches of Kolyma River.
 Dima’s internal organs were well-preserved despite being dehydrated and collapsed.

 The Berezovsky mammoth was discovered in 1900 near the Berezovka River in Russia.
 The body was excavated in 1901 and brought to Saint Petersburg.
-It had been inside the permafrost for about 44,000 years and was very well preserved.
+It had been inside the permafrost for about 44,000 years and was incredibly well preserved.

 Zoology Museum in Saint Petersburg is also home to a hall of mammoth and ancient elephant skeletons.